 34. DIY Phone Case

-Give your phone cases an even more sophisticated or a bubby look with a customized design.
-Bring your hot glue gun and glue blings or beads to your phone case.
+Elevate the look of your phone cases by adding a touch of sophistication or a splash of bubbly flair with a personalized design.
+Grab your hot glue gun and start attaching blings or beads to your case.

 35. Paper Beads